 - Theobromine – caffeine-like compound sourced from cocoa believed to have stimulating properties with fewer side effects

-- Turmeric – root herb supplies antioxidant complex linked to brain cell protection and long-range cognitive health
+- Turmeric – root plant that supplies a free radical scavenger complex associated with brain cell protection and long-range cognitive health

 - Tyrosine – precursor used to form brain chemicals tied to attention and focus; shown in research to enhance multiple aspects of mental performance is distracting, multitasking settings

 - Uridine – the raw material that is used by the body to make brain-supportive choline and acetylcholine; suggested having potential for brain degeneration

 - Valerian – ancient root herb that may work by sustaining GABA (soothing brain chemical) levels to promote relaxation and ultimately, sleep

 - Vinpocetine – a synthetic form of periwinkle that has a complex legal status but is one of the best brain circulation boosters

 - Vitamin B1 (Thiamine) – low levels may be linked to poor cognitive performance; suggested help brain chemicals function properly